Parth099/Azure-Certs/AZ-305/03 Databases.md

 1. Master Token - this token has access to all resources under any Cosmos DB under an account.
 2. Resource Token - like SAS Tokens from storage.

-To grant specfic users access control, you can assign IAM roles.
+To grant specific users access control, you can assign IAM roles.

+Azure Cosmos DB provides the following guaranteed SLA:

+- Availability
+- Throughput
+- Consistency
+- Latency

 ## Database Auditing